-You can create how-to videos on YouTube for your topics of interests and areas of expertise.
-By posting such explainer videos and gaining followers on your YouTube channel, you can easily demonstrate your skills in that particular area.
+You can create how-to videos on YouTube for your topics of interest and areas of expertise.
+By posting such explanatory videos and gaining followers on your YouTube channel, you can easily demonstrate your skills in that particular area.

-Some of the other things you can do to showcase your topics of interests and areas of expertise are:
+Some of the other things you can do to showcase your topics of interest and areas of expertise are:

 - Answer questions on Quora

 - Maintain a blog

 - Post on LinkedIn